UKHO/taskmanager/docs/SQLManagedInstances.md

 1).
 Log in as the DBCreator SQL account and create the NSB database.

 2).
-Whilst logged in with a UKHO A account, grant the NSB app services access to the database:
+Whilst logged in with a UKHO A account, grant the NSB app services, and the Event Service app service, access to the database:

 `CREATE USER [nsb-app-service-name] FROM EXTERNAL PROVIDER;
 ALTER ROLE db_datareader ADD MEMBER [nsb-app-service-name];